jchen9314/DSCI_522_jchen9314_apchiodo/README.md

 1. 01\_wine\_data\_clean.R

-    This script import the raw red wine data set and re-encodes the 'quality' variable to only have two targets(1: "high quality" if the value of quality is greater than 5; otherwise 0: "low quality")
+    This script imports the raw red wine data set and re-encodes the 'quality' variable to only have two targets(1: "high quality" if the value of quality is greater than 5; otherwise 0: "low quality")

     Input: